-Xylem vs Phloem – most people don’t know the difference.
+Xylem vs Phloem – Do you know the difference?

 Xylem carries water and dissolved minerals from the root up to the leaves, while phloem carries the sugar produced in photosynthesis from the leaves down to the rest of the plant.

 Xylem is made up of thin-walled cells that are adapted for holding water, while phloem is made up of tube-like cells that are adapted for carrying sap.
 Both xylem and phloem are necessary for plants to transport food and water throughout their bodies.

 What is the main difference between xylem and phloem?

 - The difference between xylem and phloem is that xylem is responsible for transporting water and minerals from the roots to the leaves.

 - While phloem is responsible for transporting sugars from the leaves to the rest of the plant.